U.S. lawmakers ask Intel, Nvidia about sale of tech to China used against Uighurs

 Earlier this year, U.S. President Donald Trump signed legislation calling for sanctions over the repression of China’s Uighurs.

+China denies mistreatment and has said the camps provide vocational training and are needed to fight extremism.

-Reporting by Nandita Bose and David Shepardson in Washington; editing by Jonathan Oatis
+Reporting by Nandita Bose and David Shepardson in Washington; Editing by Jonathan Oatis and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.